 - Green roofs are last longer than traditional roofs.
 Commercially built rooftop gardening provides a warranty of 30 years.

 - They help in to lessen the demand of municipal drainage system by reducing the cost of repairs and maintenance.

 - Perhaps, such roofs are helpful in reducing the stress level of human beings.

-- If people take interest in installing green roofs, then over time they will help us in reducing our reliance on fossil fuels through energy conservation.
+- If people take interest in installing gardens on roofs, then over time they will help us in reducing our reliance on fossil fuels through energy conservation.